Spanish conquest of the Muisca: 1538 – Battle of Tocarema and further conquest

 After the expeditions into the Muisca territories and to the north, submitting Hunza and Sugamuxi, and the foundation of Bogotá, various other journeys were organised.
-Gonzalo Jiménez de Quesada himself went west and submitted the Panche in the Battle of Tocarema, fought on August 20, 1538 in Tocarema, currently part of Cachipay.
+Gonzalo Jiménez de Quesada himself went west and submitted the Panche in the Battle of Tocarema, fought on August 20, 1538, in Tocarema, currently part of Cachipay.
 In this battle, the Spanish had allied with Sagipa, the new and last zipa.
 De Quesada with only 50 soldiers and Sagipa 12,000 to 20,000 guecha warriors strong beat the Panche on 20 August 1538 and celebrated the victory.

 Sagipa was held by the new Spanish rulers on accusation of his illegal rule.
 The Spanish demanded the vast amounts of gold of the heritage of Tisquesusa.
 Initially Sagipa denied and went into hiding.
 When Sagipa saw the Muisca lost faith in his rule he surrendered to De Quesada.
 Outraged by his refusal to hand over the treasure Sagipa was tortured with iron bars.
 In early 1539 the last zipa died in the Spanish camp in Bosa as a result of the torments by the Spanish rulers.

 1538–1539 – further conquest and foundations by Gonzalo

 April 1539 – return to Spain of Gonzalo, Sebastián and Nikolaus

 The three leaders of the conquest expeditions; Gonzalo de Quesada, Nikolaus Federmann (in Spanish called De Federmán) and Sebastián de Belalcázar, met in Bosa and agreed to travel back to Spain to ask for compensation for their exploration for the Spanish Crown.
 Gonzalo assigned Hernán as interim governor of the New Kingdom and chose the first mayor and council for the capital.
 The chaplain of the team of Federmann, Juan Verdejo, was named priest.
 Most of the soldiers of the expeditions of Federmann and De Belalcázar decided to stay in Bogotá, reinforcing the reduced troops of De Quesada.
 Without having found El Dorado, three years after his departure from Santa Marta, in mid May 1539, Gonzalo Jiménez de Quesada returned to the Caribbean coast, to sail to Spain from Cartagena.
 After writing his book about the conquest, Epítome de la conquista del Nuevo Reino de Granada between 1548 and 1559, Gonzalo Jiménez de Quesada would return to the New Kingdom of Granada in the second half of the sixteenth century to continue his quest for El Dorado in the Llanos Orientales, Huila and Tolima.
-Gonzalo de Quesada died in Suesca in 1579.
+Gonzalo Jiménez de Quesada died in Mariquita in 1579.

 Before embarking on a ship on the Magdalena River to take them to Cartagena, the three conquistadors founded their place of harbour; Panche settlement Guataquí on April 6, 1539.